stiglers-eponym/BeamerPresenter/INSTALL.md

     * or when using Qt 6 in Ubuntu ≥22.04: `libqt6svg6`

 When compiling with Poppler:
-* `libpoppler-qt5-dev`: version 0.86.1 is tested, versions below 0.70 are explicitly not supported. (after the installation you can remove `libpoppler-qt5-dev` and keep only `libpoppler-qt5-1`
+* `libpoppler-qt5-dev`: version 0.86.1 or later. (after the installation you can remove `libpoppler-qt5-dev` and keep only `libpoppler-qt5-1`

 When compiling with MuPDF:
 * `libmupdf-dev` (only for building)